I'm just telling you that we're going to get 48 hours of news reports on Chris Christie not running for president.

 I don't think they should.

-Okay, tell me again, wait a minute.
+Okay, tell me again.

-I'm I'm still confused.
+I'm still confused.

 Tell me again what I got wrong.

-That and if I understood you correctly, you said that the weight thing wouldn't be an issue, that she would not be elected even the woman, the article said the woman wouldn't be elected governor because of if she was overweight, correct?
+And if I understood you correctly, you said that the weight thing wouldn't be an issue, that she would not be elected.

 Yeah.

-Why do you think I so thoughtfully and creatively wrote undeniable truth of life number 24?
+Why do you think I so thoughtfully and creatively wrote Undeniable Truth of Life number 24?

 Feminism was established so as to allow unattractive women easier access to the mainstream of society.

-The very Fact that that so irritates people is proof of how right it is.
+The very fact that that so irritates people is proof of how right it is.

-Because in many many cases today, the most offensive thing anybody can say is the truth about something.
+Because in many, many cases today, the most offensive thing anybody can say is the truth about something.

-Janet Palatano was a governor.
+Janet Napolitano was a governor.

 Janet, that's right.

-Shalina was university president.
+Shalala was university president.

 Different thing.

-Uh Michelle, thanks the call.
+Michelle, thanks to call.

 Appreciate it.

-This is Mike in Washington, D.C. in the area there.
+This is Mike in Washington, D.C., in the area there.

 Great to have you on the program.